 SSO - OpenID Connect#

-This is a generic identity provider function that allows Bacularis to integrate with a wide range of identity provider (IdP) services.
-They may or may not support single sign-on (SSO) features.
-The most important thing is that they are compatible with the OpenID Connect protocol.
+This is a generic identity provider feature that allows Bacularis to integrate with a wide range of identity provider (IdP) services.
+These providers may or may not support single sign-on (SSO) functionality.
+The most important requirement is compatibility with the OpenID Connect protocol.

-This feature is available in Bacularis from version 5.4.0.
+This feature is available in Bacularis starting from version 5.4.0.

 Requirements#

-Before using this identity provider with Bacularis, please make sure that your IdP environment fulfills the following criterias:
+Before using this identity provider with Bacularis, make sure that your IdP environment meets the following criteria:

-• TLS/SSL connection - both the identity provider service and Bacularis use encrypted HTTPS connection.
-The TLS/SSL certificates are valid and not expired.
+• TLS/SSL connection - Both the identity provider and Bacularis use encrypted HTTPS connections.
+TLS/SSL certificates must be valid and not expired.

-• OpenID Connect - the identity provider supports this protocol.
+• OpenID Connect - The identity provider must support this protocol.

-• RS256 - identity provider signs tokens using this RS256 algorithm.
-This is RSA Digital Signature Algorithm with the SHA-256 hash function.
+• RS256 - The identity provider must sign tokens using the RS256 algorithm.
+This is the RSA Digital Signature Algorithm with SHA-256.

 Organization support#

-The IdP users have to belong to the organization using the identity provider.
-The identity provider users cannot be used outside organizations (without organization assigned).
+Users from the IdP must belong to an organization using the identity provider.
+They cannot be used outside of organizations (i.e., without an assigned organization).

-In other words USER1 in ORGANIZATION 1 and USER1 in ORGANIZATION 2 are two different users and they are treated separately.
+In other words, USER1 in ORGANIZATION 1 and USER1 in ORGANIZATION 2 are considered two different users.

 ../../_images/bacularis_authentication_idp_identity_provider_organization.png